PlanNoa/Music_Genre_Classification/README.md

 # Result

-I got only 40% accuracy, but I was able to achieve great results by dividing the music by 30 seconds.
+I got only 40% accuracy, but I was able to achieve better results by dividing the music by 30 seconds.

 ![](./img/something%20just%20like%20this.jpg)
 ![](./img/something%20just%20like%20this_result.PNG)